RunesRepoHub/ACS/docs/commands.md

     stop-all
     ```

-??? success "start all running dockers"

-    ### Start all running dockers
+## System

+??? tip "Update"

+    ### Update

-    Want to start all the docker at ones
+    Want to update everything to the newest versions.

     Use this command

     ```
-    start-all
+    yt-update
     ```

-## System

 ??? danger "Uninstall and delete"